 - Difficult to get pregnant, can cause premature labor, and miscarriages

 - Abnormal menstrual bleeding (between periods, periods can have much heavier blood flow and painful)

-- Pelvic pain and feelings pressure (pain in pelvis or low back, might be a cause of cramping and painful sex)
+- Pelvic pain and feelings pressure (pain in the pelvis or low back, might be a cause of cramping and painful sex)

 Laparoscopic procedures have a number of benefits over a surgical treatment.
-The benefits including a shorter post-operative recovery time and a small risk of infection compared with abdominal hysterectomy and myomectomy surgical treatments.
+The benefits including a shorter post-operative recovery time and a small risk of infection compared with an abdominal hysterectomy and myomectomy surgical treatments.

 Laparoscopic power morcellation is a minimally invasive surgical technique that is used to perform a variety of procedures, including removal of the uterus or removing uterine fibroids.
 For these procedures, morcellation involves the use of an electric tissue-cutting device called a morcellator that allows a doctor to remove tissue through a small incision.

 Many women choose laparoscopic surgery for hysterectomy or myomectomy because the procedures are associated with shorter recovery time and a reduced risk of infection compared with abdominal surgeries.

 The Food and Drug Administration (FDA) issued a safety warning to Doctors in April 2004 regarding the use of power morcellators and the potential for harmful side effects.

 However, according to a recent FDA safety analysis “approximately 1 in 350 women undergoing hysterectomy or myomectomy for the treatment of fibroids is found to have an unsuspected uterine sarcoma, a type of uterine cancer that includes leiomyosarcoma.”

 Since the safety alert, Johnson & Johnson has issued a recall of the device, despite the product not officially having been banned by the FDA at this time.
 For the victims whose cancer may have been spread further due to its use than would otherwise have occurred, it is already too late.